whaynes/STCW23/jekyll/assessments/Common/MFA-1M4B.md

 ### Condition

-{{ "In a graded practical exercise, given an adult manikin designed for cardio-pulmonary resuscitation, simulating a patient in pulseless V-tach, V-tach over the maximum rate, or V-fib, and an Automated External Defibrillator (AED)," | markdownify }}
+In a graded practical exercise, given an adult manikin designed for cardio-pulmonary resuscitation, simulating a patient in pulseless V-tach, V-tach over the maximum rate, or V-fib, and an Automated External Defibrillator (AED),

 ### Performance requirement